AAChartModel/AAChartKit/README.md

 ## Preface

- ***AAChartKit*** is object-oriented, a set of easy-to-use, extremely elegant graphics drawing controls,based on the popular open source front-end chart library *Highcharts*.
+ ***AAChartKit***is the Objective-C language version of [AAInfographics](https://github.com/AAChartModel/AAChartKit-Swift) which  is object-oriented, a set of easy-to-use, extremely elegant graphics drawing controls,based on the popular open source front-end chart library *Highcharts*.

 ***
 ## Features